Capacity: 4,065 (Seated 518)

 Inside the ground there is a fair sized club house, which serves real ale.
 This is open to all fans, unless segregation is in force, when then it is only available to home supporters.
 The Club's main catering outlet is conveniently situated near its entrance and always seems to do a brisk trade throughout the game.

-There are no pubs near the ground that I could find, so it is a case of getting there early and taking the 10-15 minute walk into town, where there are plenty of pubs to be found, including the CAMRA Good Beer Guide listed, Sir Robert Peel in Lower Gungate.
-There is also a Wetherspoons pub, called the Bole Bridge, which is popular with both home and away supporters.
-To find this pub, come out of the car park entrance at the ground and turn left.
+There are no pubs nearby, so it is a case of getting there early and taking the 10-15 minute walk into town, where there are plenty of pubs to be found.
+These include a Wetherspoons pub, called the Bole Bridge, which is popular with both home and away supporters.
+To find this pub, come out of The Lamb car park entrance at the ground and turn left.
 Before you get to the main road turn left along a path way and down to an underpass.
 Go through the underpass and out the other side an through another underpass.
 Then bear right and then up the pathway alongside the main road.
-Go straight on along this road passing a garage on your right and a UCI Cinema on your left.
-The pub is more or less right in front of you, just beyond a roundabout, on the edge of the town centre.
+Go straight on along this road passing a garage on your right and an Odeon Cinema on your left.
+The pub is more or less right in front of you, just beyond a roundabou.
+If you walk straight on up the road to the left of the Wetherspoons then you will reach the Sir Robert Peel pub on your left.
+Further up on the same side is a small micropub called the King's Ditch.
+Both these pubs are included in the CAMRA Good Beer Guide, with the King's Ditch also stocking an impressive number of real ciders and perries.

 Leave the M42 at Junction 10 and take the A5 towards Tamworth.
 Follow the A5 bypass into the town and take the turn for the town centre.
 Follow the signs towards the Snow Dome and Glascote/Amington.
 After passing the Snow Dome on your left, you should see the ground on your right.
 There is a fair sized car park at the ground, which costs £2 for cars, £5 minibuses and £10 for coaches. otherwise street parking.